DanArmstrong124/themonkees/README.md

 - Events page - Where the user can find TheMonkees future events.

+- Music page - Where the user can find TheMonkees audio and videos.
+- Video - The user can access a video of TheMonkees music.

+- About page - Where the user can find more information about TheMonkees.

+- Contact page - Where the user can submit a form to TheMonkees.

 ### Features Left to Implement
-- More info with events coming up (pop up)
-- Music page
-- About page
-- Contact page
+- History of TheMonkees?
+- Audio - The user can access audio files of TheMonkees music.

 ## Technologies Used